redcanaryco/chain-reactor/README.md

 - The first quark utilizes the [execve](http://man7.org/linux/man-pages/man2/execve.2.html) system call to create a hidden directory.
 - The second quark utilizes a built-in function to copy the current running chain reactor process (`/proc/self/exe`) to the newly created hidden directory as a hidden file.
 - The third quark utilizes a different system call, [execveat](http://man7.org/linux/man-pages/man2/execveat.2.html), to execute the hidden chain reactor binary.
 The `exit` argument instructs the newly created chain reactor process to exit without performing additional operations.
-- The fourth quark utilizes a built-in function to delete the hidden directory and hidden file.
-As a result, there is now a process running without a backing file on disk.
+- The fourth quark deletes the hidden directory and hidden file.

 Here are some questions this chain reaction can help you answer:
 - Does my endpoint security product collect telemetry for all four quarks?
 Does it handle one, many or all system calls that can be used to execute a binary?